5.3. Advanced features#

 This option can also be set in the configuration file to make it the normal mode of operation.

-It is also possible to tell kde-builder at runtime to stop building after completing the current module it is working on.
-This is as opposed to interrupting kde-builder using a shortcut like Ctrl+C, which interrupts kde-builder immediately, losing the progress of the current module.
+It is also possible to tell kde-builder at runtime to stop building after completing the current project it is working on.
+This is as opposed to interrupting kde-builder using a shortcut like Ctrl+C, which interrupts kde-builder immediately, losing the progress of the current project.

 Important

-Interrupting kde-builder during a module install when the use-clean-install option is enabled will mean that the interrupted module will be unavailable until kde-builder is able to successfully build the module!
+Interrupting kde-builder during a project install when the use-clean-install option is enabled will mean that the interrupted project will be unavailable until kde-builder is able to successfully build the project!

-If you need to interrupt kde-builder without permitting a graceful shutdown in this situation, at least try to avoid doing this while kde-builder is installing a module.
+If you need to interrupt kde-builder without permitting a graceful shutdown in this situation, at least try to avoid doing this while kde-builder is installing a project.

 5.3.2.2.
 Stopping kde-builder gracefully when stop-on-failure is false#